 Stainless Steel 316 Verification Kit

 Sort stainless steel 316 from ordinary 304.
-Verify stainless steel 316 for tanks, pipes, welds, wire, castings and more.
-This is a rapid color spot test kit for identification of alloy content.How easy is this kit to use?
+Verify stainless steel 316 for tanks, pipes, welds, wire, castings, and more.
+The Spotter is a rapid color spot test kit for the identification of alloy content.How easy?

 - Touch the tip of the probe to the paper for one to five seconds